 about Merijn Bisschops

-Composer, photographer and video maker Merijn Bisschops (1981) creates experiences that offer people an unusual perspective on themselves, their environment and art in particular.
+Composer, video artist and photographer Merijn Bisschops (1981) creates experiences that offer people an unusual perspective on themselves, their environment and art in particular.
 He creates interdisciplinary performances, compositions for various ensembles, photography and video art.
 With music and images as a basis, he again and again makes new combinations with other art forms such as dance and literature.
 His creative process often takes place in an unusual order to achieve innovative transdisciplinary fusions and associations.

 Interdisciplinary performances